-A. Federal Law Regarding the Duty to Report Criminal Activity
+A. Federal Law Regarding The Duty To Report Criminal Activity

 Federal law generally requires the reporting of a crime.
 Federal courts have held that there is a duty to report a crime, regardless of the type of crime.
-However, there do not appear to be criminal penalties for not reporting misdemeanors.
-Instead, the duty to report a misdemeanor crime surfaces in tort liability and civil administrative cases, in which the failure to report a crime is considered a factor in finding negligence.
+Lightbourne v.
+Dugger, 829 F.2d 1012, 1020 (11th Cir.
+1987): Jenkins v.
+Anderson, 447 U.S. 231, 243 (1980).
+However, there does not appear to be criminal penalties for not reporting a misdemeanor.
+Instead, the duty to report a misdemeanor crime surfaces in tort liability and civil administrative cases, where the failure to report a crime was considered a factor in finding negligence.
+Rucker v.
+Davis, 237 F.3d 1113, 1140 (9th Cir.
+2001).
+See also Roberts v.
+United States, 445 U.S. 552, 565 n.3, 100 S. Ct.
+1358, 1367 (1980) ("I observe only that such laws have fallen into virtually complete disuse, a development that reflects a deeply rooted social perception that the general citizenry should not be forced to participate in the enterprise of crime detection.").
 Further, some courts have held that criminalizing the failure to report all crimes would be over-burdensome to society and the courts:

-[N]either the common law crime nor the statute was meant to punish in every instance every person who knows of a crime but does not report it.
-In 1822, Chief Justice Marshall noted, "It may be the duty of a citizen to accuse every offender, and to proclaim every offense which comes to his knowledge; but the law which would punish him in every case for not performing this duty is too harsh for man." . . .
+...neither the common law crime nor the statute was meant to punish in every instance every person who knows of a crime but does not report it.
+In 1822, Chief Justice Marshall noted, "It may be the duty of a citizen to accuse every offender, and to proclaim every offense which comes to his knowledge; but the law which would punish him in every case for not performing this duty is too harsh for man."
 Further, it is clear that misprision of felony cannot be read so broadly as to "make a criminal of anyone who, as the victim of a crime or faced with a criminal threat, resisted a . . . suggestion that the police be called."
-The scope of the obligations [\516] imposed by the statute is an important issue in today's society where police investigations are often hampered by codes of silence and fearful refusal by witnesses to cooperate.
+The scope of the obligations imposed by the statute is an important issue in today's society where police investigations are often hampered by codes of silence and fearful refusal by witnesses to cooperate.
 Those issues are beyond the scope of this opinion.